Ashik Kerib (film): Plot

 An ashik wants to marry his beloved, but her father opposes since he is poor and he expects rich prospects for his 'daughter from heaven'.
 She vows to wait for him for a thousand days and nights until he comes back with enough money to impress her father.
 He sets out on a journey to gain wealth and encounters many difficulties, but with the help of a saintly horseman, he returns to his beloved on the 1001st day and they are able to marry.

 Style

 The entire story is told in a way of Azerbaijan folklore with music and colour playing a key role.
 Dialogue is minimal and scripts are used to narrate the plot changes.
 The director included intentional anachronisms such as the use of submachine guns and a movie camera.

 Themes

-Parajanov's previous three major films Shadows of Forgotten Ancestors, The Color of Pomegranates, The Legend of Suram Fortress were colourful illustrations of Ukrainian, Armenian and Georgian culture respectively.
+Parajanov's previous three major films, Shadows of Forgotten Ancestors, The Color of Pomegranates, and The Legend of Suram Fortress, were colourful illustrations of Ukrainian, Armenian, and Georgian culture respectively.
 Ashik Kerib similarly explores traditional Azerbaijani clothes, music, dance, art and customs.